 4.d4 or 4.0-0 g6, 5.d4:

 Again, I am recommending the same development scheme that I previously mentioned above.
 There are some other interesting approaches to this subvariation for black which I will mention below, but for the sake of simplicity, I believe that 5...g6 after 5.Nxd4 or 5.0-0 is best.
 Furthermore, because 4.0-0 is a flexible option for white, black needs to have a consistent way of responding to both 5.c3 and 5.d4.
-Thus, because we have decided on 4...g6 following 4.0-0 should 5.c3 be played, we must play 4...g6 uniformly after 4.0-0.
-There is no downside to this g6 option, as it is in fact the most common continuation, but if you would like to explore other options in response to lines with an early d4, feel free.
+Thus, because we have decided on 4...g6 following 4.0-0 if 5.c3 is played, we must play 4...g6 uniformly after 4.0-0.
+There is no downside to this g6 option, as it is, in fact, the most common continuation, but if you would like to explore other options in response to lines with an early d4, feel free.

-Finally, should white play 4.d4 followed by 5.0-0, this move order allows for black to play knowing that white is committed to an early d4.
+Finally, if white plays 4.d4 followed by 5.0-0, this move order allows for black to play knowing that white is committed to an early d4.
 Therefore, black doesn't need to play into the g6 lines in this case, and black may decide to play moves like 5...Ng6 instead.
 For this reason, 5.0-0 is probably not the most precise option for white.

 Here are some example games of the various continuations: